peacock-feather

 How it all came about

-When my mother moved to her bungalow, she off-loaded on me the black bin bag she had been sitting on containing all my childhood sayings and doings.
+When my mother moved to her bungalow, she off-loaded on me the black bin bag she had been sitting on, containing all my childhood sayings and doings.
 My brother and sister got their bin bags too.
-Although junior school was a charmed time, from the age of eleven I lived at a boarding school three hours away from home, visiting the house where my parents lived for just sixteen weeks of each year.
-Amongst the first needlework, the first painting, the first writing, are letters: the ones I wrote and the ones I received over a seven-year stint at Cheltenham Ladies’ College.
+Although junior school was a charmed time, from age eleven I lived at a boarding school three hours away from home, visiting the house where my parents lived for just sixteen weeks of each year.
+Amongst the first needlework, the first painting, the first writing, are letters: the ones I wrote and the ones I received during my seven years at Cheltenham Ladies’ College.

-I chose not the best of weeks to open the bag.
-I was off work with stress, on medication for insomnia, stalked by my credit card companies, and cleaning for a disabled lady I had found after advertising my services in the local post office.
-Delving into the bag meant I had to delve into my adolescent pain, something my parents chose not to see, something that wounded me severely.
+The day I chose to open the bag was not ideal.
+I was off work due to stress, on medication for insomnia, stalked by my credit card companies, and cleaning for a disabled lady I had found by advertising my services in the local post office.
+Delving into my past meant I had to delve into my adolescent pain, something my parents preferred not to see, something that wounded me severely.

-I had been crying on my way to work for a month, so I was already in the right frame of mind for a dive into wretchedness.
-Sitting in the hallway of my home that I was about to lose, I turned the contents onto the carpet and began a rout of these souvenirs from another time.
+For a month I had been crying on my way to work, so I was already in the right place for a dive into wretchedness.
+Sitting cross-legged on the floor in the hallway of the home I was about to lose, I turned out the contents and began a rout of these souvenirs from another time.
 I had always had it in the back of my mind that I would do something with my diaries, the ones I had written from age nine to seventeen, but today I was feeling callous and determined to get rid of all this paper and detritus.
 One or two of the letters struck a chord and I set them to one side, to sit beside my diaries in a cardboard box in the attic, and the next attic, and the one after that.
 The rest of it, far too much of it, got binned.
-I pulled my socks up, got back to work as a solicitor, and forgot all about it.
+I pulled my socks up, returned to work as a solicitor, and forgot all about it.

-After my parents passed away, I gained access to their letters of courtship and my father’s diaries, spanning sixty years of his life.
+After my parents passed away, I discovered their letters of courtship and my father’s diaries, which cover sixty years of his life.
 It dawned on me that if I added these to my story, the one I had left work to write, there would be a depth that my diaries and letters from school alone could not provide.
 Two diaries, covering the same day and the same year, told such different stories.
 Now I have a book.